Safeguards, Co-Benefits & SDGs

 Fostering job creation.

-This should be implemented in collaboration with project developers to ensure the plan meets their needs in order to establish long-term trust.
+This should be implemented in collaboration with project developers to ensure the plan meets their needs and establishes long-term trust.

 Alignment to Sustainable Development Goals